metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 - `bearer_token_secret` (Attributes) Optional bearer auth token to use for -remoteWrite.url (see [below for nested schema](#nestedatt--spec--remote_write--bearer_token_secret))
 - `concurrency` (Number) Defines number of readers that concurrently write into remote storage (default 1)
 - `flush_interval` (String) Defines interval of flushes to remote write endpoint (default 5s)
-- `headers` (List of String) Headers allow configuring custom http headersMust be in form of semicolon separated header with valuee.g.headerName:headerValuevmalert supports it since 1.79.0 version
+- `headers` (List of String) Headers allow configuring custom http headers Must be in form of semicolon separated header with value e.g. headerName:headerValue vmalert supports it since 1.79.0 version
 - `max_batch_size` (Number) Defines defines max number of timeseries to be flushed at once (default 1000)
 - `max_queue_size` (Number) Defines the max number of pending datapoints to remote write endpoint (default 100000)
 - `o_auth2` (Map of String)